eugenia1984/english/glossary.md

 - **mostly**: is used to indicate that something is true to a large extent but not completely.
 It suggests that while other factors or methods may be involved, the primary aspect is what is mentioned. **mostly** is used to say that something is true or happens most of the time but not completely.
 If someone asks, ``What kind of books do you read?``, you could answer, ``I read adventure books, mostly``.
 This means that while you might read various kinds of books, adventure books are what you choose to read most of the time.

 - **movie-related**: means anything that has to do with movies.
 For example, movie posters or toys from a movie are movie-related.

+- **moving forward**: means looking ahead or planning for the future.
+It emphasizes taking steps or making changes from this point onward.
+For example: `Moving forward, the team will prioritize communication to avoid delays.` -> This means that prioritizing communication is something that will start being done from now on.

 - **multiple times**: means many times or on several occasions.
 It's used to indicate that an action or event happens repeatedly.
 For example: ``He checked his phone multiple times during the meeting``, indicates he checked his phone many times.